technomancy/leiningen/README.md

   not support clojure.contrib.test-is.
 This may be added with a plugin later.

+* The uberjar task uses everything in the lib directory.
+This may include dev dependencies or old dependencies; it's best to clean before creating an uberjar.

 * See the [issue
   tracker](http://github.com/technomancy/leiningen/issues) for a more complete list.